rse/audio-setup/audio-basics.md

   Hence, in practice a useful loudness target is to follow EBU R128 S1 and try to reach -18 LUFS s and -23 LUFS i.
-Also, many mixing engineers recommend to not target above the loudness of -12 LUFS s to still leave enough "headroom" before the "Maximum True Peek Level" reaches the "Audio Clipping" area.
+Also, many mixing engineers recommend to not target above the loudness of -12 LUFS s to still leave enough "headroom" before the "Maximum True Peak Level" reaches the "Audio Clipping" area.

-- **Maximum True Peek Level** is the maximum db FS value which should never be exceeded in order to not reach the "Audio Clipping" area.
+- **Maximum True Peak Level** is the maximum db FS value which should never be exceeded in order to not reach the "Audio Clipping" area.
-  EBU R128 uses -1 dB FS for the "Maximum True Peek Level".
+  EBU R128 uses -1 dB FS for the "Maximum True Peak Level".

 - **Audio Clipping** is mainly specific to Digital Audio Processing (DSP) where 0.0 dB FS is usually the highest possible sample